-Next we categorize respondents as "patient" (56% of the panel) or "impatient" (44%), based on responses to two standard, hypothetical, smaller-sooner vs. larger-later questions.41 Figure 15 shows that we again find few significant treatment effects for each group.
-There are four significantly different treatment effects, with two favoring each group.
+Next we categorize respondents as "patient" (56% of the panel) or "impatient" (44%), based on responses to two standard, hypothetical, smaller-sooner vs. larger-later questions.33 Figure 15 shows that we again find few significant treatment effects for each group.
+There are three significantly different treatment effects, with two favoring the patient and one favoring the impatient.

-Finally, we categorize respondents as "present-biased" (30% of the panel) or not (70%), based on responses to four standard, hypothetical, smaller-sooner vs. larger-later questions.
-42 Bauer et al (2012) find that present-biased Indian villagers are more likely to use microcredit, and speculate that installment debt and/or joint liability serve as commitment devices that improve financial discipline.
+Finally, we categorize respondents as "present-biased" (30% of the panel) or not (70%), based on responses to four standard, hypothetical, smaller-sooner vs. larger-later questions.34 Bauer et al (2012) find that present-biased Indian villagers are more likely to use microcredit, and speculate that installment debt and/or joint liability serve as commitment devices that improve financial discipline35.
 We do not find that present-biased individuals are more likely to borrow, however (Table 2).
-And we do not find evidence that the present-biased clearly benefit much from microcredit: Figure 16.a shows zero significant treatment effects beyond the first-stage.
-43 The non-present-biased have only one significant treatment effect (Figure 16.b), and we do not find any significant differences between the two groups (Figure 16c).
+And we do not find evidence that the present-biased clearly benefit much from microcredit: Figure 16.a shows zero significant treatment effects beyond the first-stage.36 The non-present-biased have only one significant treatment effect (Figure 16.b), and we do not find any significant differences between the two groups (Figure 16c).